 The basic building blocks of all cheese, from cheddar to Gouda to Parmesan, are the same: milk, salt, bacteria, and rennet (special enzymes that kick off the cheese-making process.)

 First, the milk is curdled.
 The curds that form are broken up to release more whey, or liquid.
 Then, the curd is strained and pressed into large wheels before being dunked into a salty brine.
 From there, the wheels are moved into an aging room where they may stay, ripening in flavor, for several years.

-While many consumers think anything called ‘parmesan’ is the same as the Italian Parmigiano-Reggiano, that’s actually not the case in the US.
-There aren't strict regulations regarding what can go into the manufacturing of cheese labeled 'parmesan' in America.
+You might think anything called "Parmesan" is the same as the Italian Parmigiano-Reggiano, but that’s not the case.
+There aren't strict rules in the U.S. about what can go into the making of cheese labeled "Parmesan."

-True Parmigiano-Reggiano is a storied cheese with a simple recipe.
-It has only three ingredients: fresh milk from the parma/Reggio region of Italy, salt, and rennet.
-Many kinds of cheese labeled parmesan don't fit these criteria, since additional or different ingredients were used in their creation.
-For the sake of clarity, “parmesan cheese” here refers to the real-deal, made-in-Italy Parmigiano-Reggiano.
+True Parmigiano-Reggiano is a storied cheese with a tightly controlled process and simple recipe.
+It has only three ingredients: fresh milk from the Parma/Reggio region of Italy, salt, and rennet.
+Many kinds of cheese labeled Parmesan are created with more or different ingredients.

-While there are different dairies that produce parmesan, the process is so well controlled that the nutrition information remains consistent across cheesemakers.
-For every 100 grams of parmesan, there are approximately:
+While different dairies produce Parmesan, the process is so well-controlled that the nutrition remains the same across cheesemakers.
+For every 100 grams of Parmesan: